-- Face away from the sun.
+• Face away from the sun.
 Determine visibility range by looking for targets that are at known distances (miles).
-You can use an electronic device map app or a map of the local area that has a mile scale. - The visible range is the point where even high-contrast objects disappear.
+You can use an electronic device map app or a map of the local area that has a mile scale.

-Distance you can see Recommended action if you are ag 65 and over, pregnant, a young chil or have asthma, respiratory illness, lung or heart disease 10 + miles Watch for changing conditions and moderate outdoor activity based on personal sensitivity 5 - 10 miles Moderate outdoor activity Minimize or avoid outdoor activity Less than 5 Minimize or avoid outdoor Stay inside or in a location with good air miles activity quality
+Distance you can see Recommended action if you are a healthy adult, teenager, or other child Recommended action if you are age 65 and over, pregnant, a young child or have asthma, respiratory illness, or lung or heart disease 10 + miles Watch for changing conditions and moderate outdoor activity based on personal sensitivity 5 - 10 miles Moderate outdoor activity Minimize or avoid outdoor activity Less than 5 Minimize or avoid outdoor Stay inside or in a location with good air miles activity quality